byu-transpolab/GTFS2GMNS/README.md

 ## GTFS2GMNS

-The open-source Python codes (GTFS2GMNS) is released to facilitate researchers and planners to construct the multi-modal transit networks easily from generic [General Transit Feed Specification (GTFS)](https://gtfs.org/) to the network modeling format in [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS).
-The converted physical and service networks in GMNS format are more convenient for network modeling tasks such as transit network routing, traffic flow assignment, simulation and service network optimization.
+The open-source Python package, gtfs2gmns, is released to facilitate researchers and planners to construct the multi-modal transit networks easily from generic [General Transit Feed Specification (GTFS)](https://gtfs.org/) to the network modeling format in [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS).
+The converted physical and service networks in GMNS format are more convenient for network modeling tasks such as transit network routing, traffic flow assignment, simulation, and service network optimization.

-Your comments will be valuable for code review and improvement.
-Please feel free to add your comments to our Google document of [GTFS2GMNS Users&#39; Guide](https://docs.google.com/document/d/1-A2g4ZjJu-gzusEKcSoOXzr95S3tv7sj/edit?usp=sharing&ouid=112385243549486266715&rtpof=true&sd=true).
+### *Input and Output*

+**Input**: Static GTFS data
+**Output**: Transit service network with GMNS format (node.csv and link.csv).
+Users can customize:
+1. the path of input GTFS data and output GMNS files
+2. `time_period`, such as 12:00 to 13:00.
+3. `date_period`, such as 10/29/2024.

 ## Getting Started